Contemporary Art Television Fund

-A collaboration between the Institute of Contemporary Art, Boston, and WGBH TV, Boston’s Public Television Station, The Contemporary Art Television (CAT) Fund was a special initiative seed funded for three years by the Massachusetts Council on the Arts and Humanities, 1983-1986.
-Kathy Rae Huffman was appointed curator/producer of The CAT Fund with a mandate to create a context for artists to define television as a medium for their personal expression.
-The Fund was to increase visibility of artists work in the area of television, to create larger distribution markets for artists television/video, and to experiment in methods for funding and self-sustaining strategies for media arts production.
-In addition to events, special meetings of producers, and presentations, the following artists‘ projects were commissioned, and co-produced by The CAT Fund, 1984-1991 (in alphabetical order):
+The Contemporary Art Television (CAT) Fund was an initiative seed-funded for three years by the Massachusetts Council on the Arts and Humanities, 1983-1986.
+The fund was a collaboration between the Institute of Contemporary Art, Boston, and WGBH TV, and Boston’s Public Television Station.

+Kathy Rae Huffman was appointed curator/producer with a mandate to create a context for artists to define television as a medium for personal expression.
+The Fund was to increase visibility of artists work in television, to create larger distribution markets for artists television/video, and to experiment with methods for funding and self-sustaining strategies for media arts production.

+Projects

+Events, meetings of producers, and presentations were conducted.
+The following projects were commissioned, and co-produced by The CAT Fund, 1984-1991 (in alphabetical order):